biojava/biojava.github.io/_wikis/Main_Page.md

 ### Cookbook

-The biojava project maintains a [cookbook of examples](BioJava:Cookbook "wikilink") that help you perform common tasks and get you started using biojava.
-The cookbook is affectionately known as [Biojava in Anger](BioJava:Cookbook "wikilink").
+The biojava project maintains a [cookbook of examples](BioJava:CookBook "wikilink") that help you perform common tasks and get you started using biojava.
+The cookbook is affectionately known as [Biojava in Anger](BioJava:CookBook "wikilink").
 A [French version](BioJava:CookbookFrench "wikilink") is also available.

 ### API Documentation (JavaDocs)